ENTJ is an abbreviation for Extraverted, iNtuitive, Thinking, Judging. ENTJs are often referred to as the Executive personality.

 Because of this combination of traits, ENTJ women are well-suited to careers in many fields, such as finance, engineering, and law.
 Wherever they are, correctly understanding their personality type is essential to practical cooperation with those around them.

 Famous People With ENTJ Personalities

 Some experts suggest that the following famous individuals exhibit characteristics of this personality type:

 - Margaret Thatcher, former British Prime Minister

 Best Career Choices for ENTJs

-ENTJs do best in careers where there is a lot of structure, but plenty of room for variety.
-Jobs that allow them to meet and interact with lots of different people are ideal.
-People with this type bring a lot of desirable skills to the table, including excellent leadership and communication skills, a hard-working attitude, and an ability to plan for the future.
+ENTJs do best in careers with a lot of structure but plenty of room for variety.
+Jobs that allow them to meet and interact with many people are ideal.
+People of this type bring many desirable skills to the table, including excellent leadership and communication skills, a hard-working attitude, and an ability to plan for the future.